AnyLogic

 Click this element.
 In the Properties, open the Communication section, and select the check box corresponding to the required statechart in the Forward message to table.

-- “Exception during discrete event execution: d != com.anylogic.engine.MessageDeliveryType”
+“Exception during discrete event execution: d != com.anylogic.engine.MessageDeliveryType”

 I got the exception while running my agent-based model: “Exception during discrete event execution: d != com.anylogic.engine.MessageDeliveryType”

-You send the message to other agent using the function that is not supported by the environment where your agents live.
+You send the message to other agent using the function that is not supported by the space where your agents live.
 Example: you use the function sendToRandomNeighbor().
 This function is available only when the agent that calls this function lives in Discrete space.
 But in your model agents live in other space (Continuous, or GIS), and when this function is called, you see the mentioned runtime error message.

 Please consult the Communication between agents help topic to find more information on communication methods and delivery modes.

-- “Element is not reachable” error
+“Element is not reachable” error

 Errors “Element is not reachable.
 Connect it to the statechart defined with Entry Point element” are shown for elements of my statechart.